shota-yamashita/rails-template/README.md

 * scss_lint (optional)

 ※ Default CircleCI setting, Not run Linter commands.
-If use, please comment out the specify code. (.ciecleci/config.yml)
+If use linter commands, please uncomment the specify code. (in .ciecleci/config.yml)